 the first meeting, an initial slate of officers was elected, and bylaws were

 established.
-Officers are elected by ballot each year for a term running
+Officers are elected by ballot for a term of two years starting

 In 2006, the club hosted the NABA Biennial Meeting.
 View photos from that meeting.